McTavishLab/physcraper_ms/joss_submission.md

 All these tools are great efforts for advancing towards reproducibility in phylogenetics, a field that has been largely recognised as somewhat artisanal.
 We propose adding focus to other sources of information available from data repositories.
-DNA data bases have been the focus for long time, but phylogenetic knowledge is also accumulating fast in open repositories.
+Taking advantage of public DNA data bases have been the main focus.
+However, phylogenetic knowledge is also accumulating fast in public and open repositories.
-Certainly, parts of other tools that might work faster in some ways could be incorporated into the physcraper pipeline.
+In this way, the physcraper pipeline can be complemented with other tools that have been developed for other purposes.

-We emphasize that physcraper takes advantage of the knowledge and intuition of the expert community to build upon this phylogenetic knowledge, using not only data accumulated in DNA repositories, but phylogenetic knowledge accumulated in tree repositories.
+We emphasize that physcraper takes advantage of the knowledge and intuition of the expert community to build upon phylogenetic knowledge, using not only data accumulated in DNA repositories, but phylogenetic knowledge accumulated in tree repositories.
 This might help generate new phylogenetic data.
-But physcraper does not seek to generate full phylogenies *de novo*
+But physcraper does not seek to generate full phylogenies *de novo*.

 Describe again statistics to compare phylogenies provided by physcraper via OpenTreeOfLife.
 Mention statistics provided by other tools: PhyloExplorer [@ranwez2009phyloexplorer].